 About Pamela Donleavy

 Pamela Donleavy, J.D., is a Jungian Analyst and Professional Depth Coach in private practice in Arlington, MA.
 Pamela is the former President of the C.G.
-Jung Institute – Boston, President of the New England Society of Jungian Analysts, and Vice President of the National Association for the Advancement of Psychoanalysis (NAAP).
+Jung Institute of New England, Inc., President of the New England Society of Jungian Analysts, and Vice President of the National Association for the Advancement of Psychoanalysis (NAAP).
 She is a training analyst, supervisor, and faculty member of the C.G.
 Jung Institute – Boston.

 Pamela also practices, studies, and counsels in mindfulness, receiving a Certificate of Training in Mindfulness and Psychotherapy from the Institute for Meditation and Psychotherapy.
 Pamela lectures widely on dreams and other Jungian topics, has authored several articles in Jungian journals, is a Jungian contributor to the book Psychotherapy in the Wake of War: Discovering Multiple Psychoanalytic Traditions (Aronson), and is co-author with Ann Shearer of the book Themis: From Ancient Myth to Modern Healing (Routledge).